mezzio/mezzio/docs/book/getting-started/skeleton.md

 > ### Legacy double-pass middleware
 >
-> Prior to Expressive 2.0, the default middleware style was what is termed
+> Prior to Mezzio 2.0, the default middleware style was what is termed
 > "double-pass", for the fact that it passes both the request and response between
 > layers.
 This middleware did not require an interface, and relied on a
 > conventional definition of: